Chapter 02 - The Game Loop

 As you can see, it defines some attributes to store the window handle, its width and height and a callback function which will be invoked nay time the window is resized.
 It also defines an inner class to set up some options to control window creation:

-• compatibleProfile: This controls wether we want to use old functions from previous versions (deprecated functions) or not.
+* `compatibleProfile`: This controls whether we want to use old functions from previous versions (deprecated functions) or not.

-• fps: Defines the target frames per second (FPS).
-If it has a value equal os less than zero it will mean that we do not want to set up a target but either use monitor refresh that as target FPS.
-In order to do so, we will use v-sync (that is the number of screen updates to wait from the time glfwSwapBuffers was called before swapping the buffers and returning).
+* `fps`: Defines the target frames per second (FPS).
+If it has a value less than or equal to zero it means that we do not want to set a fixed target FPS but instead use the monitor refresh rate as the target FPS.
+In order to do so, we will use v-sync (that is the number of screen updates to wait from the time `glfwSwapBuffers` was called before swapping the buffers and returning).

 public class Window {